aimwps/lets-make-concrete/README.md

 # lets-make-concrete

 Lets make concrete is a great intro into machine learning.
-It was my first project to test a real world application of ussing a regressive model to sole a real world problem.
+It was my first project to test a real world application using a regressive machine learning model.

 Using ensemble techniques this Machine Learning project utilises scikitlearns RandomForestRegressor to learn what composition of concrete is likely to have a high compressive strength value.

 The idea is that a user can than try untested concrete compositions first.
-Results that predict a higher compressive strength
+Results that predict a higher compressive strength value may then be taken forward for real world testing.
+The real world application is a save of time and money in research.

 Users can customise the training of the model.
 Or use it for inference providing they run the training locally first (5-10 minutes with default settings)